Hunting licenses are valid from issuance to July 31, 2015, except the Nonresident 3-Day Waterfowl and Small Game License.

 There are two types of Furbearer Permits, Individual and Group.
 Any person desiring to participate in these activities can obtain the Individual Furbearer Permit.
 The representative of an association or group established for the purpose of chasing or hunting furbearers may obtain the Group Furbearer Permit.
 A member or guest of the association or group who participates in furbearer chasing or hunting with the association or group is not required to have an Individual Furbearer Permit.
 A Group Furbearer Permit holder must submit a report to the DNR by September 1 following the end of each permit year.

 The annual Managed Hunt Permit (MHP) is required to hunt DNR properties that charge for managed hunts and covers all such hunts on DNR lands.
 See Public Hunting Lands and Managed Deer Hunting Programs on Public Lands.
 The MHP is not required to take part in lotteries or drawings but only to participate in the managed hunts.
 Hunters must contact the properties they wish to hunt for site-specific rules and regulations.
-Persons exempt from the MHP requirement are those legally hunting with a Junior Hunting License (Junior Hunting Certificates) or any person serving in the United States Armed Forces that is exempt from needing a Maryland hunting license.
+Persons exempt from the MHP requirement are those legally hunting with a Junior Hunting License (see above) or any person serving in the United States Armed Forces that is exempt from needing a Maryland hunting license (see above).

-This license is required for nonresidents to trap furbearers in Maryland in addition to a Nonresident Hunting License and an Individual Furbearer Permit.
+This license is required for nonresidents to trap furbearers (see furbearers) in Maryland in addition to a Nonresident Hunting License and an Individual Furbearer Permit.

-Allows you to shoot captive-raised game birds on a licensed Regulated Shooting Area.
-This license cannot be used to hunt wild or free-flying captive-raised waterfowl on a Regulated Shooting Area.
+Allows you to shoot captive-raised game birds on a state-licensed Regulated Shooting Area.
+This license cannot be used to hunt wild or free-flying captive-raised waterfowl on a Regulated Shooting Area (Migratory Game Birds, Regulated Shooting Area Requirements).
 This license is not required if you have a valid resident or nonresident hunting license.
 Hunters do not need to meet the Hunter Education and Safety Requirements in order to shoot captive-raised game birds (except free-flying captive-raised waterfowl) on a Regulated Shooting Area.
-See Safety Tips, Hunter Education and Safety Requirement.
+See above.

 Waterfowl hunters participating in the Light Goose Conservation Order Season must possess the printed receipt showing proof of the purchase of this permit.
-The permit can be obtained from any DNR sport license agent, online at www.dnr.maryland.gov/service, or by phone (1-855-855-3906).
-For more information on the Light Goose Conservation Order Season see Migratory Game Birds.
+The permit can be obtained from any DNR sport license agent, online at http://dnr.maryland.gov/service, or by phone (1-855-855-3906).
+For more information on the Light Goose Conservation Order Season see Migratory Game Birds, see Migratory Game Birds.

 Access for All

 Hunters with mobility impairments may obtain a Universal Disability Pass that will allow them to hunt from a vehicle in designated areas.
 Applications are available from DNR’s website (see address below).
 A physician must certify your permit application.
-See the Public Hunting Lands on Private Land Codes or visit the DNR website at www.dnr.maryland.gov/publiclands/accessforall/accesshunt.aspfor public hunting areas that can assist hunters with mobility impairments.
+See the Public Hunting Lands or visit the DNR website at http://dnr.maryland.gov/publiclands/accessforall/accesshunt.aspfor public hunting areas that can assist hunters with mobility impairments.

 Purchasing Your Maryland Hunting Licenses, Stamps, or Permits

 Licenses and stamps are available by telephone, online, by mail, or in person at any DNR sport license agent or DNR Licensing and Registration Service Center.
+A DNRid number is required to obtain licenses, stamps, and permits.
+A DNRid Card and number are available online at http://dnr.maryland.gov/service.
 If you provided an email address, a copy of your license will be emailed to you 30 minutes after purchase.
-Call any DNR Licensing and Registration Service Center listed on Addresses & Phone Numbers for the location of an agent near you or visit Licenses at www.dnr.maryland.gov/service.
-The Federal Migratory Bird Hunting and Conservation Stamp (federal duck stamp) is available from DNR sport license agents, DNR Licensing and Registration Service Centers, U. S. Post Offices, National Wildlife Refuges, by calling 1-800-STAMP24 (782-6724), or online at www.duckstamp.com and www.dnr.maryland.gov/service.
+Call any DNR Licensing and Registration Service Center for the location of an agent near you or visit Licenses at http://dnr.maryland.gov/service.
+The Federal Migratory Bird Hunting and Conservation Stamp (federal duck stamp) is available from DNR sport license agents, DNR Licensing and Registration Service Centers, U. S. Post Offices, National Wildlife Refuges, by calling 1-800-STAMP24 (782-6724), or online at http://duckstamp.com and http://dnr.maryland.gov/service.

 Apply For a Hunting License By Telephone